Jamo A102 speakers and correct room placement

 If they are already at ear level, then pointing them up may help to diffuse the sound slightly and provide a slightly better surround effect.

-Ultimately, the 'right' way is always the one which sounds best to you.
+Ultimately, the 'right' way is always the one that sounds best to you.

 Also, the Jamo A102 speakers are relatively small satellite speakers, and so angling them may not have quite such an effect as with larger speakers where the woofers and tweeters are further apart.